 Select a port in the Virtual port drop-down list.

-In the Barrier mode drop-down list, select Open to all.
+Under Barrier mode, select Open to all.

 In the camera’s webpage, go to System > Events.